verrazzano/docs/content/en/docs/applications/_index.md

 ### IngressTrait
 The `IngressTrait` provides a simplified integration with the Istio ingress gateway included in the Verrazzano platform.
-The `verrazzano-application-operator` processes each `IngressTrait` and generates related `Gateway`, `VirtualService` and `Certificate` resources when processed.
+The `verrazzano-application-operator` processes each `IngressTrait` and generates related `Gateway`, `VirtualService`, and `Certificate` resources when processed.
 The `Certificate` is created in the `istio-system` namespace.
 The values used to create are either explicitly provided in the trait or are derived from the environment or associated component.

-The example below shows an `IngressTrait` that results in ingress to for the path `/greet`.
+The following sample shows an `IngressTrait` that results in ingress to for the path `/greet`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration